-This risk assessment covers the Prepare for a Feast: The King is Coming!
-Discovery Visit from when the group meets the facilitator, to the time when the session ends.
+This risk assessment covers the Prepare for a Feast Discovery Visit from when the group meets the facilitator, to the time when the session ends.
 It does not cover the walk from the coach/car park to the site or any aspect of your visit outside of the Discovery Visit.
 This information can be found in the Hazard Information on our Schools page.